Membership Geeks

 4. Illegal downloading and sharing

-But illegal downloading is a scourge that even billion-dollar industries like Hollywood still don’t have a lid on…
+One of the more frustrating membership risks is people illegally downloading and sharing your premium content.
+A scourge that even billion-dollar industries like Hollywood still don’t have a lid on…

 And if they can't stamp out piracy, what chance do we have?